 Who would have imagined that the new genetic revolution of the 21st century would be born in a pond designed to harvest salt from seawater?
 In the salt flats of Santa Pola (Spain), the study of a microbe led to the discovery of the CRISPR/Cas9 system, the best tool existing today to cut and paste DNA fragments and the great promise of gene therapy for this century.

-None of this was in the mind of the microbiologist Francisco Martínez Mojica at the University of Alicante when, in 1990, he was studying why the concentration of salt affected an archaea from those salt flats in a certain way.
-The so-called Haloferax mediterranei responded differently to the restriction enzymes, which cut the DNA by specific sequences and which are common tools in all molecular biology laboratories.
+None of this was in the mind of University of Alicante microbiologist Francisco Martínez when, in 1990, he was studying why salt concentration affected the way in which an archaeon (simple unicellular organisms other than bacteria) from those salt flats, the so-called Haloferax mediterranei, responded differently to restriction enzymes, which cut DNA at specific sequences and are common tools in every molecular biology laboratory.

 When looking for answers in the genome of this and other archaea, Mojica observed some DNA sequences that were repeated, separated by heterogeneous spacers.
 The intrigue over these sequences increased when Mojica discovered similar ones in a score of different microbes, to which were added other cases found by different researchers.
 In 2002, Mojica suggested a name for these mysterious pieces of repeated DNA: CRISPR, or Clustered Regularly Interspaced Short Palindromic Repeats.
 The genes close to these sequences, which were assumed to be related to them, were called genes associated with CRISPR, or Cas.
 The CRISPR/Cas system now had a name, but its function was still a mystery.